-How to Help a Friend Stop Using Drugs
+How to Help a Friend Stop Using Drugs or Alcohol

 If you believe your friend is abusing a substance, the first thing to keep in mind is that you do not have the power to control another person’s use of drugs or alcohol: You cannot make your friend stop.
 However, you can support and encourage your friend to get help.